-This is one of the easiest, and most delicious rib recipes you're gonna come across...I promise.
+This is one of the easiest, and most delicious braised Dutch oven short rib recipes you're gonna come across.
+The unique flavor combination of the braising liquid consists of Maple syrup and Sriracha, which give a mild sweet-and-spicy flavor to the ribs.
 There's a little bit of sweet heat on these tender braised ribs and they are easy peasy with one-pan-clean-up!

 - Hearty, flavorful and delicious: the flavor combination is unbelievable!

 You can make these country-style ribs in a slow cooker or a cast iron dutch oven-the secret to these delicious short ribs is the braising method, which is cooking the meat in a liquid at a low temperature - we're talking a low slow cooking process.

 This short ribs recipe uses beef or pork short ribs, maple syrup, beef broth or beef stock, Sriracha chili sauce, barbeque sauce of your choice, dried marjoram or dried oregano, onion powder, garlic powder, and tomato paste.
 Add a teaspoon of salt and a little ground black pepper to the braising liquid.